 How to survive the mortgage time bomb as interest rates rise

-With the Bank of England expected to increase its central interest rate to 4.75pc on Thursday, millions of homeowners will be bracing themselves for the biggest shock to the system since the dark days of the financial crisis.
+In a shock move, the Bank of England has increased its central interest rate to 5pc, meaning millions of homeowners will be bracing themselves for the biggest shock to the system since the dark days of the financial crisis.

 The forecasts have been triggered by the lack of downward movement for inflation in May, defying economists’ predictions.